Watch Moisture Content in Wood Building Studs

 Builders who use a wood moisture meter for moisture content measurements and assessments in wood flooring and other wood products of a project design now also need to apply them to wood studs (and are wise to do so).
 As always, the key is to utilize the most accurate wood moisture content meter in the process.

-Pinless moisture meters, such as Wagner Meters MMI1100 Data Collection meter, provides cost-effective quality control moisture content measurements for meeting regulatory specifications and/or guidelines.
+Pinless moisture meters, such as Orion® 950 Smart Pinless meter, provides cost-effective quality control moisture content measurements for meeting regulatory specifications and/or guidelines.

-Using wood moisture meters like the MMI1100 is an efficient and quick way to scan large amounts of stud lumber prior to installation.
-The MMI1100 detects moisture contents between 5-30%.
-Users simply turn on the wood moisture meter, program it for the correct species and run it along the stud surface to obtain moisture content measurements up to three-quarters-inch deep.
+Using wood moisture meters like the Orion 950 is an efficient and quick way to scan large amounts of stud lumber prior to installation.
+The Orion 950 detects moisture contents between 4-32%.
+Users simply turn on the wood moisture meter, program it for the correct species and depth and run it along the stud surface to obtain moisture content measurements.
 It also carries an industry-leading seven-year warranty.

 Wood studs provide the crucial framework for many building projects.
 A quality wood moisture meter is just as crucial to meeting performance standards.

 International Classification for Standards, 2005.
 Sixth Ed.
 (PDF)

 Larry Loffer is a senior technician at Wagner Meters, where he has over 30 years of experience in wood moisture measurement.
 With a degree in Computer Systems, Larry is involved in both hardware and software development of wood moisture measurement solutions.